-- Imposing actions on the centre in order to address the instance of malpractice/maladministration and to prevent it from reoccurring. - Imposing sanctions on the centre if so these will be communicated in accordance with the sanctions policy along with the rationale for the sanction(s) selected. - Taking action against a learner(s) in relation to proven instances of cheating, plagiarism, fraud: - Loss of all marks/credits for the related work/unit - Disqualification from the unit(s)/qualification - Placing a ban for a set period of time from taking any further qualifications with BHSQ. - In cases where certificates are deemed to be invalid, inform the centre concerned and the regulatory authorities why they are invalid and any action to be taken for reassessment and/or for the withdrawal of the certificates.
+- Requiring the BHSQ Approved Centre to address the instance of malpractice/maladministration and to prevent it from reoccurring. - Imposing sanctions on the centre if so, these will be communicated in accordance with the sanctions policy along with the reason for the sanction(s) selected. - Taking action against a learner(s) in relation to proven instances of cheating, plagiarism, fraud: - Loss of marks/credits for the related work/unit - o Disqualification from the unit(s)/qualification - o Placing a ban from taking any further qualifications with BHSQ. - In cases where certificates are deemed to be invalid, inform the centre concerned and the regulatory authorities why they are invalid.
+Then manage any reassessment and/or withdrawal of the certificates.
 BHSQ will also ask the centre to let the affected learners know the action BHSQ are taking and that their original certificates are invalid and ask the centre where possible to return the invalid certificates to BHSQ.
-BHSQ will also amend its database so that duplicates of the invalid certificates cannot be issued and expect the centre to amend their records to show that the original awards are invalid.

-- Amending aspects of BHSQ qualification development, delivery and awarding arrangements and if required assessment and/or monitoring arrangements and associated guidance to prevent the issue from reoccurring. - Informing relevant third parties of BHSQ's findings in case they need to take relevant action in relation to the centre. - In proven cases of malpractice/maladministration by a centre BHSQ reserves the right to charge the centre for any additional costs associated with this process.
+BHSQ will also amend its database so that duplicates of the invalid certificates cannot be issued and expect the centre to amend their records to show that the original awards are invalid. - Amending aspects of BHSQ qualification development, delivery and awarding arrangements and if required assessment and/or monitoring arrangements to prevent any reoccurrence. - Informing relevant third parties of BHSQ's findings in case they need to take relevant action in relation to the centre. - In proven cases of malpractice/maladministration by a centre BHSQ reserves the right to charge the centre for any additional costs associated with this process.
 The fees for which will be the current BHSQ prices for such activities at the time of the investigation.